Decompollaborate/ipl3checksum/README.md

 of them can be executed with either `ipl3checksum utilityname` or `python3 -m ipl3checksum utilityname`, for example `ipl3checksum detect_cic`.

 The list can be checked in runtime with `ipl3checksum --help`.
+Suboptions for each tool can be checked with `ipl3checksum utilityname --help`.

 - `detect_cic`: Tries to detect the cic used from the given big endian rom.
+- `sum`: Calculates the ipl3 checksum o a given big endian rom.

 ## Versioning and changelog